The mission of CSN is to help low and moderate

 CSN began at a kitchen table in September 1984 to help low and moderate income clients in crisis access the knowledge, skills, and appropriate services that promote independence and self-sufficiency.
 The goal is to help our clients in their pursuit to secure the essentials of a reasonable standard of living and to promote both immediate and sustained success.
 CSN provides a helping hand rather than a handout providing services in person to assist with a personal connection.
 CSN provides services in the Massachusetts communities of Burlington, Lexington, Melrose, North Reading, Reading, Stoneham, Wakefield, Wilmington, Winchester, and Woburn.
 CSN's programs include: Information and Referral; Advocay and Case Management; Housing Search Information; HUD certified Housing Counseling; Foreclosure Prevention assistance; Reverse Mortgage Counseling; Refinance and Loan counseling; Landlord-Tenant Dispute mediation; legal representation for low and very-low income tenants without other representation; Family Self-sufficiency counseling; First-time Home Buyer Education for both pre-purchase and post-purchase.
 MHFA's "Get the Lead Out" and Purchase and Rehabilitation Program; Home Owner Improvement Loan Programs, Soft-second Mortgage Program.
 All of CSN's programs are housing related.
 CSN also previously ran a shelter for homeless families for nine years and a transitional housing program in partnership with Woburn Housing Authority for three years.

-CSN placed and maintained up to 1800 homeless families, without shelter placements, per month in hotels and motels.
-CSN places and maintains placements for all homeless families in the state of Massachusetts that there are not shelter placements for.
+CSN placed and maintained up to 2000 homeless families, without shelter placements, per month in hotels and motels.

 CSN counseled 190 individuals and families and prevented them from becoming homeless.